Hyperscaling of Fidelity and Operator Estimations in the Critical Manifold

 \textit{Hyperscaling of operator estimations} --- After the setup and conceptual discussions of the previous sections, we are now in a position to derive our main results and identify which observables of a field theory at criticality can be estimated using the IR fixed point ground state, up to a small error.
 The state $\rho_t$ generated by the RG flow at time $t$ reproduces exactly all correlation functions of observables $\mathbb{O}_\mu$ acting on the subsystem of modes below scale $\Lambda e^{-t}$, given by the Hilbert space $\otimes_{|\vec{k}|\leq\Lambda e^{-t}}\mathcal{H}_{\vec{k}}$, as long as we rescale $\mathbb{O}_\mu$ by a factor of $e^{-t}$, leading to a contraction of all its characteristic lengths, including its support \cite{Ma, paper2}.

 Using the description of the critical theory as the perturbation of a fixed-point by an irrelevant operator $\mathbb{O}_i$ and dimensionless coupling $g_i$, then, in the path-integral representation, $\rho_t$ is determined by an action functional of the form $S_\Lambda + g_i \Lambda^{d-\Delta_i} e^{-(\Delta_i-d)t}\int_x\mathbb{O}_{\Lambda i}(x)$ \cite{wilson, paper2}.
-Therefore, with the exponential suppression of interactions along the flow, the fidelity at a regularized finite volume $F\left(\rho_t,\rho_*\right)$ (and, by Eq. (\ref{localfidelity}) also the local fidelity applicable for observables with bounded effective support) will rapidly converge to $1$, allowing us to derive strong bounds on estimation errors.
-More precisely, as shown in the End Matter, the logarithm of the local fidelity for observables supported on a volume $V_{s}$ is
+Therefore, with the exponential suppression of interactions along the flow, the fidelity at a regularized finite volume $F\left(\rho_t,\rho_*\right)$ (and, by Eq. (\ref{localfidelity}) also the local fidelity) will rapidly converge to $1$, allowing us to derive bounds on estimation errors.
+As shown in the End Matter for a support volume $V_{s}$ we find